Telepizza: 2010s: More than 1000 restaurants

+2020s: Exit from Chile

 In 2023, Telepizza decided not to renew the Master Franchise contract with Pollo Campero in Guatemala and El Salvador, and the operations began to run under the name Pizza Campero.
 A similar situation occurred in Bolivia, where Telepizza's operations in that country were rebranded as Tpizza.

 In January 2025, Telepizza announced the closure of its operations in Chile after 29 years in the country.
 This was due to economic, competitive and financial reasons that hindered its projection as a pizza chain throughout the territory.